nothingisdead/meteor-elasticity/README.md

 The solution is to set 'flush' to true, and 'flush_timeout' to the maximum time that you would like a query to be held in the queue for (the default is 200ms).
 This will force the query queue to be processed after that time, if it hasn't already been.
 My recommendation is to always turn on flushing *after* your indexes have been created.

 ###Todo: Blaze Templates
+There are currently two Blaze templates: es_input and es_result.
+More documentation coming as I finish them up.